 The following scale is used in determining qualifications for academic honors: A=4 points; B=3 points; C=2 points.

 ACCESS

-• The highest distinction is awarded to those students who earn a 3.5 grade point average with no grade below a "B".
+• The highest academic honor at DCMS is awarded to students who earn a 3.5 grade point average with no grade below a B.